 How do I file a noise complaint?

-For non-emergency noise (neighbor's party, barking dog), call your local non-emergency police line or 311.
-For commercial or construction violations, contact your city's code enforcement or building department.
+For non-emergency residential noise, call your local non-emergency police line or 311.
+For commercial or construction violations, contact city code enforcement.
 For chronic issues, document with a decibel meter app and keep a log of dates, times, and readings.